Please see CONTRIBUTING_GUIDE.md for more information.

 Using Commercial Fonts

-Since some of the fonts used in the production version are commercial, this repository only contains open source fonts and uses
+Gilroy used in the production version are commercial fonts.
+This repository only contains open fonts and uses

 Open Sans as a replacement for the commercial ones.